halgari/deep-freeze/README.md

 Deserializes a clojure structure form the java InputStream.

 ###(thaw-from-array array)
-Same as thaw but uses a byte array as imput.
+Same as thaw but uses a byte array as input.